 Ideally, a water source would be Known, Assessed, and rated in Good condition.

 Whether a water source is in Impaired or Good condition refers to the quality of these uses:

 - Aquatic Life

 See below for what you can do to improve Napa’s water.

-- Use Berkey filters with activated carbon to filter out 16 of the 23 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Napa’s drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like:

 - Bromochloroacetic acid

 - Bromodichloromethane – health risks in drinking water